Featured Articles ➔

 What is the best moisturizer for large pores?

-Moisturizing is crucial to minimize the pore size.
-But you must know how to pick the right one for your skin.
+Moisturizing is crucial to minimize pores.
+But you must know how to pick the right moisturizer for your skin.
 Most people who have large pores have oily skin.
-So, it can help to choose a light moisturizer that provides you with just the right level of hydration while letting your skin breathe.
+So, it can help to choose a light moisturizer that provides you with just the right level of hydration while letting your sensitive skin breathe.
 Another thing to look for on the label is the term ‘non-comedogenic.'

 Non-comedogenic moisturizers are ideal for people with large pores and oily skin as they do not clog your pores.
 These moisturizers help shrink your pore size and visibly reduce their appearance, making your skin younger and firmer.
 Smaller pores further reduce acne breakouts, blemishes, and blackheads.

 Topical application of vitamin C can also visibly reduce pores.
-Vitamin C serums and moisturizers help produce more collagen, which improves skin elasticity.
+Vitamin C serums and moisturizers help produce more collagen, which improves skin elasticity and helps reduce the appearance of fine lines and wrinkles.

 What products work best with large pores?

-If you have large pores, I recommend you consider using the following products:
+If you have large pores and acne-prone skin, I recommend you consider using the following products:

 This Vitamin C serum is packed with 20% potent Vitamin C that can help tone and hydrate your skin.
 It also helps reduce signs of aging and soothes the skin.

-Aloe vera offers a natural way to clean oil and dirt from your skin.
-This everyday cleanser contains the goodness of aloe vera along with Pro-Vitamin B5 and Hyaluronic acid.
+Aloe vera offers a natural way to clean excess oil and dirt from your skin.
+This everyday cleanser contains the goodness of aloe vera along with Pro-Vitamin B5 and Hyaluronic acid, which help you maintain clear and oil-free skin.
 It is light on the skin and cleans clogged pores.